Board of Trustees

 Linda D. Barrasse, M.D., ‘77

-Linda Barrasse is a partner with Great Valley Cardiology, a Scranton-based cardiac treatment facility.
+Linda Barrasse is a partner with North Penn Cardiovascular Specialists.
 She is currently on staff at Regional Hospital, Moses Taylor Hospital, and Geisinger Community Medical Center, all of which are based in Scranton.
 She earned a bachelor’s degree in biology at Scranton and her medical degree from Jefferson Medical College in Philadelphia in 1981.
 Dr. Barrasse has been a member of the University’s Medical Alumni Council since 2011, and had previously served as a Trustee from 1977 to 1983, as well as on the University Council from 1990 to 2000.
 She was also the recipient of the University’s Frank O’Hara Award for Medicine in 2002.
 In 2014, Dr. Barrasse was appointed by Governor Corbett to Pennsylvania’s Organ Donation Advisory Committee.
 She serves on the board of Catholic Social Services and the Gift of Life Donor Program, and has served on numerous other boards and committees, including Scranton Preparatory School, Lackawanna County United Way, Keystone College, Mercy Hospital-Wilkes-Barre and the Women’s Resource Center.

 Judith M. Bavaria G’72